RaptorServices/raptor-gtm-main/README.md

-# gtm-raptor-main
+# Main script for Google Tag manager
 Script template for Google Tag manager.
-Contains main script only
+Should be put on all pages at the pageview event